darrenhon/projects/pyZipCode/README.md

 # pyZipCode
-Python module to convert US zip code into latitude and longitude
+Python module to convert US zip code into latitude and longitude, and calculate distance between zip codes or latitudes and longitudes.